sunny-github69/FaceDetectionApp/README.md

 # FaceDetectionApp

-This is a face detection android app using machine learning kit on firebase.
-In this app which user have to click on camera button on the home page to open a camera and then it will detect the face and show the number of face count in  dialog box.
+ This is a face detection Android app that utilizes the Machine Learning Kit on Firebase.
+In this app, the user is required to click on the camera button on the home page to open the camera.
+Once the camera is activated, the app will detect faces and display the face count in a dialog box.
+Additionally, it will provide information such as the smile percentage and the positions of the left and right eyes for each detected face.